berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M04B Create and test sales pricing Lab.md

 11. For the same line, in the Discount value field, enter **100.**

 12. For the same line, in the Quantity limit field, enter **2.**

 #### Task 2 – Configure price groups

-This task continues from the last step in Task 1.

-1. In the Action pane, select **Price groups.**
+1. In the Action pane for that new discount, select **Price groups.**

 2. In the new form that opens, in the **Price group** field, select **RP-Houston.**